GlotPress/GlotPress/.github/CONTRIBUTING.md

 # Contribute

 Hi there!
 Thank you so much for your interest in contributing to GlotPress.
 We'll try to make things as easy as possible for you in this guide.
-There are a number of ways to help out, and every one of them is appreaciated:
+There are a number of ways to help out, and every one of them is appreciated:

 * Submitting patches: whether fixing a bug or adding new functionality
 * Testing patches / PRs